 You can buy almost anything here: bunches of flowers, cloth, weaving and sewing supplies, fruit, vegetables, dry beans and corn in a range of colors, chickens (live or dead), small dried fish from the lake and shrimp from who knows where, pots, housewares, toiletries, pirated CDs, shoes, second-hand western-style clothing, machetes, woven straw mats, pipe fittings, even gray rocks that are crushed and sold in small batches of rubbly powder (something used for laundry, perhaps?).

 Tired from pushing, shoving, and hard bargaining, you find a shady spot on a low wall in the plaza to rest.
 Nibble a popsicle, a tamale wrapped in corn husks, or a cup of mango slices and watch the world go by.
 On a stage in the center of the plaza, some officials with a loudspeaker and posters are talking about the importance of recycling and keeping the lake clean, switching between Spanish and a few local Mayan dialects.

 Peddlers walk by hawking blankets, plastic trash cans, chewing gum, kitchen implements.
 You can keep shopping without even having to move.

-When you get tried of watching them, there are a few pale-skinned foreigners in their odd drab clothes to look at.
-(Their light-colored hair and facial features remind you of the people you see on TV.)
+When you get tried of watching them, there are a few pale-skinned foreigners in their odd, drab clothes to look at.
+(Their light-colored hair and facial features remind you of the people you see on TV shows.)

-Not too many foreigners, though, thank goodness.
-Not like the huge market up in Chichicastenango, where bus loads of tourists roam around sticking their cameras in people´s faces.
+There aren’t too many foreigners, though, thank goodness.
+Not like at the huge market up in Chichicastenango, where busloads of tourists roam around sticking their cameras in people´s faces.
 This is your market, not the tourists’.

 One last duty to attend to before you go.
 You climb the steps of the big white church next to the plaza and slip into the cool interior.
 There you join the long, silent lines of people waiting against the back wall for their turn in the confessional.